TL;DR Don't have time to read the full article? Here are my top finds:

 Smoking - Smoking and vaping are prohibited in all guest areas.

-Pets – Only service animals are allowed in the hotel or cabins
+Pets - Only designated guide, service, and/or hearing companion animals are allowed in the motor inn rooms and cabins.

 Religious services - Interdenominational services are held every Sunday in June through August at the Many Glacier Campground campfire circle.